Robust Image Stitching with Optimal Plane: Methodology

 \subsubsection{Iterative Coefficient Generator}

 As illustrated in Fig. \ref{fig:framework}(bottom), the iterative coefficient generator consists of three sub-networks: content encoder, motion encoder, and coefficient reggressor.
 The content encoder takes two views as input and encodes them into latent image features, while the motion encoder inputs dense motion representations and encodes them into latent motion features.
-Given a $3\times 3$ homography matrix $H=(h_1,h_2,h_3)^T$ (where $h_i\in \mathbb{R}^{3\times 1}$), we can embed it into pixel-wise motion representation as:
+Given a $3\times 3$ homography matrix $\mathcal{H} = (h_1\ h_2\ h_3)^T$, where $h_i \in \mathbb{R}^{3 \times 1}$ is a column vector (so $h_i^T$ is the $i$-th row), we embed it into a pixel-wise motion representation as:

 where $(x,y)$ denotes the pixel location in an image.
 After acquiring the image and motion features, a coefficient regressor is leveraged to aggregate these features and generate our desired decomposition coefficients $C_{dec}$.
 Then $C_{dec}$ is input into the homography decomposition module with the predicted homography, which will be decomposed into two bidirectional transformations.